willdurand-edu/php-slides/src/extended/02_symfony2_controllers.md

 # The Base Controller Class

-Symfony2 comes with a base `Controller` class that assists with some of the most common controller tasks and gives your controller class access to any resource it might need:
+Symfony comes with a base `Controller` class that assists with some of the most common controller tasks and gives your controller class access to any resource it might need: